Elizabeth Báthory: The Blood Countess of Hungary

 Few names in European lore carry as much dark fascination as Elizabeth Báthory.
 Branded the Blood Countess in popular culture, she occupies a blurred space between court records and gothic imagination.
 Did a powerful Hungarian noblewoman orchestrate a string of murders in her castles, or did political enemies weaponize rumor to seize her lands?
 The Elizabeth Báthory history is a tangle of testimonies, torture-era trials, and centuries of retellings that magnified the horror.

-Portrait of Elizabeth Báthory made with AI
+Elizabeth Báthory portrait made with AI

--Portrait of Elizabeth Báthory made with AI-
+-PElizabeth Báthory portrait made with AI-

 Origins of a Noblewoman (1560-1575)